King-Benx/WeConnect-Api-with-data-structures/README.md

 businesses they have interacted with.

 ## FEATURES THAT THE APPLICATION ENCOMPASSES
-1. An API
+1. An API using data structures
-2. A WEB APPLICATION
+2. An API using postgres
+3. A Website

 ## FlOW OF WEB APPLICATION
 ![wireframe](https://github.com/King-Benx/WeConnect-ui-designs/blob/master/designs/wireframes/wireframes.png)